tlswg/super-jumbo-record-limit/README.md

-# Super Jumbo Record Size Limit Extension for TLS 1.3
+# Large Record Sizes for TLS and DTLS

-This is the working area for the individual Internet-Draft, "Super Jumbo Record Size Limit Extension for TLS 1.3".
+This is the working area for the individual Internet-Draft, "Large Record Sizes for TLS and DTLS".

 * [Editor's Copy](https://emanjon.github.io/tls-super-jumbo-record-limit/#go.draft-mattsson-tls-super-jumbo-record-limit.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-mattsson-tls-super-jumbo-record-limit)